-You will follow a blended course which sees you attending both Cabot Learning Federation and school led training, based at the North Avon Teaching School Alliance (NATSA), and of course, two placements in our schools.
+You will follow a blended course which sees you attending both Cabot Learning Federation and school led training, based at the Olympus Academy Trust (OAT), and of course, two placements in our schools.
 We offer the School Direct route to PGCE.
-Further information can be found at NATSA
+Further information can be found at OAT

 At Cabot Learning Federation (CLF) you will attend sessions on how to teach all the National Curriculum subjects at KS1 and KS2.
 You will be taught how to teach literacy (including phonics) and numeracy to all years.
 You will learn how to plan lessons and employ the main pedagogical and developmental theories relating to the delivery to primary age pupils.
 You will learn in a group with other trainees who are following CLF SCITT route or training with other school-based providers allowing you share your own experiences and to learn from their experiences in other schools.
 These are supportive and practical sessions.

 At OAT you will attend sessions focused on Professional Development, learning all you need to know as a teacher about e.g. safeguarding; behaviour management; how to meet the needs of pupils with Special Educational Needs; assessment, marking and giving good quality feedback; lesson planning; working with parents and other professionals; how to manage workload and keep healthy etc. These sessions and lively, interactive and delivered so you also pick up ideas to use in your lessons in school.
 They are taught by teachers with many years of classroom experience.

 You will teach for a minimum of 120 days in two of our schools, although in reality, this is often in excess of 130 days, as we organise our course to maximise your learning in our school settings.
 You will begin with observing teaching and work your way towards a full 80% teaching load over the year.
 However, it is not a race!
 We encourage you to develop at your own speed, focusing on delivering outstanding teaching as you slowly increase your contact time.